Sebastian1981/DataAnalytics/projects.md

 title: Data Science Project Experience
 ---

-In the following, I provide an overview of the projects related to machine-learning, deep-learning or data science in general.
-They will be subdivided into three group, which are the projects I carried out as [data science professional](#my-projects-on-machine-learning-as-data-science-professional), the projects I carried out as an [academic researcher](#my-projects-on-machine-learning-as-academic-researcher) and those I carried out due to [personal interests](#my-personal-interest-projects-on-machine-learning).
+In the following, I provide an overview of the projects related to machine-learning.
+They will be subdivided into three major groups, which are the projects I carried out as [data science professional](#data-science-professional-ml-projects), the projects I carried out as an [academic researcher](#academic-research-ml-projects) and those I carried out due to [personal interests](#personal-interest-ml-projects).

 &nbsp;

-## **My Projects on Machine Learning as Data Science Professional**
+## **Data Science Professional ML-Projects**

 | **Use Case** | **Project Goal** | **my Role** | **Skills & Tools** |
 | ----------- | ----------- | ----------- | ----------- |